shoaibahmedsoomro91/frontend-coding-challenge/README.md

 This frontend-coding-challenge from Crewmeister

 ## Installations
+1. Clone the code into your local machine
+   `git clone `

-1. Before you clone the code, run `npm install' in root directory, './frontend', './backend'
+2. After you clone the code, run `npm install' in root directory, './frontend', './backend'
-2. After npm install successfull, go to backend folder and run npm build `cd backend`
+3. After npm install successfully, go to backend folder and run npm build `cd backend`
    `npm build`
-3. copy json_files folder into `dist/src`
+4. copy json_files folder into `dist/src`

 ## Available Scripts